Optimal Triangulation of Saddle Surfaces: Introduction

-If we impose the condition that all vertices have the same vertical offset from the surface $f$, this lemma turns the problem of finding an optimal approximating triangulation into the problem of finding a largest-area triangle $T$, subject to the error bound.
-To see that this new problem is indeed equivalent to the original problem, note that for a low-density triangulation it is also \emph{necessary} to have a large triangle with small error.
-A~triangulation of density $\delta$ contains about $\delta r^2$ triangles covering a large region of area~$r^2$.
-Thus it must contain a triangle of area $A\ge 1/\delta$, and the error over this triangle must be bounded by $\eps$.
+If we impose the condition that all vertices have the same vertical offset from the surface $f$, this lemma turns the problem of finding an approximating triangulation with few triangles into the problem of finding a largest-area triangle $T$ subject to the error bound.